CPAN-Security/security.metacpan.org/docs/guides/cpan-author-guide.md

 ### Keep your security metadata up-to-date

 1. Read the [CPAN::META::Spec](https://metacpan.org/pod/CPAN::Meta::Spec) and make sure all relevant fields are correct and up-to-date
-1. Ensure also that your list of dependencies is complete and correct
+1. Ensure also that your list of requirements (dependencies) is complete, up-to-date, correct and takes into account any security issues
+    * This also means unused (zombie) requirements are removed
+    * This includes embedded/included and transitive dependencies
+    * This also means reducing assumed (phantom) dependencies to none, by making them explicit

 ### Share your security metadata

 1. Add a [security.txt](https://securitytxt.org/) file to your project website
-1. Add a [distribution security policy](https://github.com/CPAN-Security/security.metacpan.org/blob/cpan-author-guide/docs/guides/security-policy-for-authors.md) to your distribution.
+1. Add a [distribution security policy](https://github.com/CPAN-Security/security.metacpan.org/blob/cpan-author-guide/docs/guides/security-policy-for-authors.md) to your distribution
-   1. Add the same to your project repository ([Github instructions](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository)).
+   1. Add the same to your project repository ([Github instructions](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository))

 ### Add security tests to your code